UncleCShark/Cmaketopia/README.md

 But I'm not the only one<br>
 I hope some day you'll join us<br>
 And the world will be as one..."<br>
 No worries mate - suck it and see how simple and powerfull cmake is.
-I invite you on a trip [Down the bumpy road to Cmakeland](https://unclecshark.github.io/).
-[Seeya, speak to you soon](https://unclecshark.github.io/blog/).
+I invite you on a trip [Down the bumpy road to Cmakeland](https://unclecshark.github.io/blog/).<br>[Seeya, speak to you soon](https://unclecshark.github.io/).